nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 | `tag add selected -t Illustrator`           | Adds `Illustrator` tag to the persons selected.                               |
 | `tag add 1 2 3 -t Photoshop -t Illustrator` | Adds `Photoshop` and `Illustrator` tags to persons at index `1`, `2` and `3`. |

+**:bulb: Bulk Add Tag**

+To bulk add tag, either do:
+* `tag add 1 2 3` to add tags to persons at indexes 1, 2 and 3 or,
+* `tag add shown` to add tags to all the shown persons or,
+* `tag add selected` to add tags to all the selected persons

 ### Delete tags from persons: `tag delete`

 Delete tags from persons in address book.